Back to back incredible vintages

 The Kumeu vineyards that contribute to our Estate Chardonnay gave us some magnificent fruit.
 The level of citrus fruit complexity, and the layering of aromas and flavours that this wine shows are stunning.
 This is a quality Chardonnay wine of style and pedigree.

-Hunting Hill is very distinctive in its terroir typicity, with piercing lemon/lime fruit lift and florality on the nose, richness and volume in the mouth followed by lingering acidity and minerality on the finish.
-This is an absolute classic example of how great the Chardonnay grape can be: A beautifully powerful, yet elegant and complex wine.
+Hunting Hill is very distinctive in its terroir typicity, with piercing lemon/lime fruit lift and florality on the nose, with richness and volume in the mouth followed by lingering acidity and minerality on the finish.
+A beautifully elegant wine.